 Initial stress and perturbed states, field increments.
 The role of Green-Lagrange

-of linear stability analysis, displacement field of the perturbed state, critical load.
+Application of linear stability analysis, displacement field of the perturbed

-- Dynamic stability of linear elastic systems, the role of load stiffness matrix.
+- Dynamic stability of linear elastic systems, self-excited vibration, the role

-Stability diagrams of a massless column and Becks column, divergence and flutter.
+diagrams of a massless column and Beck's column, divergence and flutter.